Monotonicity and Bracketing in Games: Strategic Invariance and the Emergence of Expected Utility

 \begin{definition} A solution concept $S$ satisfies \emph{strategic invariance} if $S(A,u) = S(A,v)$ for strategically equivalent games $(A,u)$ and $(A,v)$. \end{definition} Strategic equivalence is respected by $\Nash$ and $\LQRE_\lambda$, as well as many other concepts that do not have a rational expectations component, such as rationalizability and level-$k$ reasoning.\footnote{One could imagine a more restrictive invariance notion that also includes invariance to rescaling of payoffs.
 We will not follow that route, since it would rule out $\LQRE$, which are not scale-invariant. }

-Our next theorem shows that strategic invariance---when coupled with bracketing---becomes a powerful assumption that elevates distribution-monotonicity to expectation-monotonicity. \begin{theorem} Suppose $S$ satisfies bracketing, strategic invariance, distribution-monotonicity, and anonymity.
+Our next theorem shows that strategic invariance---when coupled with bracketing---becomes a powerful assumption that elevates distribution-monotonicity to expectation-monotonicity. \begin{theorem} Suppose $S$ permits bracketing and satisfies strategic invariance, distribution-monotonicity, and anonymity.
 Then it satisfies expectation-monotonicity. \end{theorem}

 Recall that distribution-monotonicity is a rational expectations and monotonicity axiom, and does not have an expected utility or risk neutrality component.
 In contrast, expectation-monotonicity is a stronger axiom that implies distribution-monotonicity, and furthermore also has expected utility or risk neutrality components.
 Theorem~\ref{th_strategic_equiv} thus shows that strategic invariance is a potent assumption that highly constrains behavior to resemble risk neutrality.